Business Is Built On Relationships.

 Me?
 I do control my privacy.
 You won’t see pictures of my family (unless from behind) but I do share my adventures and stories.
 I share other non-business content.
 I share from others, I regularly visit and interact with others.
 I try to be open.

 I’m after relationships.
-Know, Like and Trust only go so far.
+Know, Like and Trust only goes so far.
 To be successful, you need to connect with your customers.

 My challenge to you: